Conference Sponsorship: Expectation vs. Reality

 These 6 sets of expectation vs. reality are mistakes anyone can make when chasing conference sponsorship.
 While it’s good to have big dreams, remember to bring yourself back down to earth when you start getting carried away with all those crazy expectations.

-This post will show you how to do just that, so let’s get started!
+This post will show you how to do just that!